tehfalcon-vw/8Pto8U-Cluster/README.md

 0x551 03
 ```

-This preserves A3 8P window and sunroof operation when the 8U Q3 cluster is
+This allows A3 8P window and sunroof operation (and other comfort can operations) when the 8U Q3 cluster is
 installed.

 ## Serial Commands